brians-123/mysql-employee-tracker/README.md

 ## Tests <a id="tests"></a> :microscope:

 There is one working jest test suite for viewing records.
 It will pass if there is 1 or more records per table

+## To Do Later... <a id="to-do"></a> :calendar:

+I struggled with a few things I'd like to come back to later:

+- Jest tests - use a stub to test create and update records.
+I may leave the view test in place.
+- Parsing out the id field.
+I'm presenting this to the user and I'd prefer to use logic that keeps it hidden.
+- Validation for the first employee - I'm doing a null check at the beginning of the program but I'm sure there's a more elegant way to do this.

 ## Contact <a id="questions"></a> :email: